Remi-Coulom/joedb/doc/source/getting_started.rst

 ``joedb_logdump`` takes a joedb file name as parameter, and produces a sequence of joedbi commands.
 With the ``--sql`` option, it can produce SQL output.
 This way, joedb data can be easily imported into any system that understands SQL.

-For instance, this is the sql output of the tutorial database:
+For instance, this is the SQL output of the tutorial database:

 .. literalinclude:: ./tutorial/logdump.sql
    :language: sql